Skip to main content

 • "Team Payments owns all services prefixed with pay-."

-• "Database migrations only run during the maintenance window, 02:00–04:00 UTC."
+• "Database migrations only run during the maintenance window, 02:00 to 04:00 UTC."

-• "We never auto-scale the ingress-controller deployment — capacity is set manually."
+• "We never auto-scale the ingress-controller deployment, capacity is set manually."

 • "Pods stuck in Pending due to PVC issues should be investigated against the EBS storage class first."